Edgart371/Project-2-Composite-Indicators/ReadMe.md

 ## Description

-We created a compositite indicator from R&D and economic statistics.
+We created a composite indicator from R&D and economic statistics.

 The data was scraped from the World Bank database via an API wrapper.